 “TMJ” is an acronym for Temporomandibular Joint.
 It refers to the area where the lower jaw, the Mandible, hinges with the upper jaw, the Maxilla.
 It is also mistakenly referred to as a disease in the lay person’s terminology.
-It is simply the “jaw joint” and is akin to saying wrist or knee or hip.
+It is merely the “jaw joint” and is akin to saying a wrist or knee or hip.

 “TMD” is an acronym for Temporomandibular Disorder and is a general term used to describe a disorder of the jaw joint and/or structures compromising the entire joint complex.
 It is not just a simple disease.
-Many different ramifications and presentations of TMD exist and are principally classified as occlusal (bite)/muscle disorders, intra capsular (within the joint) and extra capsular (outside the joint) disorders.
+Many different ramifications and presentations of TMD exist and are principally classified as occlusal (bite)/muscle disorders, intracapsular (within the joint), and extracapsular (outside the joint) disorders.

 TMD & TMJ symptoms include clicking in the joints, headaches, limitation of movement, tired jaw muscles, clenching or grinding teeth, bite changes, and more.
 In some disorders, the Sympathetic Nervous System and/or cervical spine nerves contribute to the disorder and make it even more complicated.